 3. Control Your Greed for New Things

 These days in many cases we tend to replace our old gadgets or staffs with the latest ones.
-Even if the gadget might be reusable after repair, but we simply prefer to go for a new one.
+Even if the gadget might be reusable after a repair, but we simply prefer to go for a new one.
 There are valid reasons also like the new product has many new & useful features, latest design, it looks trendy etc.

 But frankly speaking, how many of us are actually utilizing those fancy features of any gadget these days, beyond the basic features?
 If you take the example of a Smartphone, people have made it a trend to change Smartphone in every 1 – 2 years, whether there is a need or not.